cjfuentes-datascience/Data-Professional-Survey/README.md

 # Data-Professional-Survey

-This project involves analyzing data from a survey of data professionals, including their demographics, skills, and experience, and presenting the results in a Power BI dashboard.

 To view the Power BI dashboard, you will need to open the .pbix file in Power BI Desktop.
 You can use the PDF file to see a static version of the dashboard, or to get an overview of the analysis and findings.

 To view the dashboard, you can follow these steps: